DSLsofMath/DSLsofMath/Course2016.md

 - [Exercises for 2016-02-24 and 25](Exercises/Exercises-2016-02-24--25.lhs).
 - The exercises session of 2016-03-09 will be devoted to the solutions of the [practice exam](Exam/PracticeExam.pdf).
+- An example of [typing mathematical entities](Lectures/TypingMaths.lhs), similar to exam question 4.

 Literature
 ----------